 Colleges, School and Institutes

-Ross is a Senior Lecturer with interests in the organisation and governance of healthcare.
-His research analyses the experiences and dynamics of quality and safety, partnerships and collaboration, and hybrid organisational forms.
+Ross is a Senior Lecturer with interests in the organisation and governance of health and social care.

 Ross is a Programme Director for the Level 7 Senior Leader Degree Apprenticeship.
-He teaches across a range of undergraduate and postgraduate modules in relation to quality and safety, understanding organisational performance, and innovation and improvement.
+He teaches across a range postgraduate modules in relation to quality and safety, understanding organisational performance, and innovation and improvement.
+Ross also contributes to other teaching activities and programmes in HSMC as well as in the College of Medical and Dental Sciences.

 Between 2015 and 2019, Ross was the Director of Learning and Teaching at HSMC.
-He was the Co-Director of Postgraduate Research between 2013 and 2015.
+He was the Co-Director of Postgraduate Research at HSMC between 2013 and 2015.

 Ross has worked on a range of research projects which have been funded by the British Academy, Department of Health Policy Research Programme, NIHR Health Service and Delivery programme, the Health Foundation, and the Academic Health Science Network.
 Recent projects have included: